 What is a gas detector?

-A gas detector is an instrument which detects the presence of gases in an area or a room (for example in confined spaces of ships).
-A detector could be a portable instrument which a person carries with him for personal safety, or it could be a fixed gas detection system which controls the security of an area or a confined space.
+A gas detector is an instrument that detects the presence of gases in an area or a room (for example in confined spaces of ships).
+A detector could be a portable instrument which a person carries with him for personal safety, or it could be a fixed gas detection system that controls the security of an area or a confined space.
 Gas detectors are used to detect combustible gases, toxic gases and oxygen.
-When an unsafe situation occurs due to a gas leak the gas detector will give a sounding alarm, a visual alarm and reading in the display.
-These signals will give a person or persons the warning of the presence of an unsafe situation and gives a person or persons as a result the opportunity to leave the dangerous area or confined space.
+When an unsafe situation occurs due to a gas leak the gas detector will give a sounding alarm, a visual alarm and a reading in the display.
+These signals will give a person or persons the warning of the presence of an unsafe situation and gives a person or persons, as a result, the opportunity to leave the dangerous area or confined space.

 Gas detectors are used in the industry, shipping, offshore, (petro) chemical industry, firefighting, etc. But with buying a gas detector alone, you are not quite there yet.
 We tell you everything you need to know about the calibration of gas detectors, in SEMA Gases newest blog post.

 Annual service of a gas detector is the inspection and (if necessary) repair and calibration of a gas detector by an authorised company once a year.
 In the shipping industry, the regulation is that gas detectors should have service by an authorised company once a year.
 On land, gas detectors should have service every six months.
 The authorised company in the first instance inspects the gas detector for proper operation.
 If a detector has a defect, this should be repaired.
 An error is often caused by a single defect sensor or more defect sensors.
 After inspection and (if necessary) repair the gas detector will be calibrated with calibration gas and will be provided with a calibration certificate with a validity of one year or 6 months (depending if the device is used in the shipping or is used on land).